Kausheel/User_Management/README.md

 Usage:

 The create_user() function inserts the user into the database, and sends an email with a confirmation link.
+It is the developer's responsibility to have another password field, called confirm_password field, and check it with the 1st password field before create_user() is called.

     $auth->create_user($email, $password);